quasarframework/quasar-testing/packages/e2e-cypress/README.md

 ### Caveats

-#### Assertions on Quasar input components
+#### Automatic override of Cypress commands

-Some Cypress assertions, as `.should('be.checked')` for checkboxes and radio buttons, rely on the presence of a native DOM element, which many Quasar input components don't add by default for a better performance.
+Many Cypress commands rely on the presence of a native DOM inputs, but many Quasar input components won't usually render them for better performance, or will use them under the hood, but hide them to the user.

+This resulted in a bad DX for some Cypress commands/assertions when used on some Quasar input components.

+Since v4.2, we patch those Cypress commands/assertions on our side.
+Here's the list of patched methods and some limitations due to the override:

+- `.select()`
+  - it won't yeld anything;
+  - when dealing with a multiple QSelect, it will only select the provided options, it won't deselect the ones not specified;
+  - since option value isn't mirrored into the DOM when using QSelect, it's not possible to select options based on the option value;
+  - it will ignore the original command options (eg `force: true`).
+- `.check` / `.uncheck`
+  - it won't yeld anything;
+  - it won't accept parameters;
+- `.should('be.checked')` / `.should('not.be.checked')`
+  - no limitations.

+Feel free to open a PR if you want to help removing these limitations.

+On versions < v4.2, follow these steps:

-When testing those components with Cypress, you must set `name` attribute to force Quasar to add the underlying native inputs.
+- you must set `name` attribute to force Quasar to add the underlying native inputs;
-Also note that those Cypress assertions will only work when the input is inside a QForm, as otherwise Quasar skips updating the native `checked` DOM property.
+- if you need to perform assertions like `.should('be.checked')`, make sure the component is inside a QForm, otherwise Quasar will skip updating the native `checked` DOM property;

-Since native inputs are deep down into the DOM of the input component, you should create your own helper to access them.
+- since native inputs are deep down into the DOM of the input component, you should create your own helper to access them.
-Here's an example of how you could do it for radio buttons:
+  Here're a couple of examples:

 ```ts
 // Custom command returning the native input inside the Quasar component